KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **import_swaps swaps**

-The `import_swaps` method imports swaps data exported from another MM2 instance to local DB.
+The `import_swaps` method imports to the local database the `swaps` data that was exported from another MM2 instance.

-Use this in combination with `my_swap_status` or `my_recent_swaps` to copy the swap history between different devices.
+Use this method in combination with `my_swap_status` or `my_recent_swaps` to copy the swap history between different devices.

 #### Arguments